LCRA staff has revised an earlier proposal to change the rates LCRA charges firm and interruptible customers for raw water.

 LCRA is proposing to increase its interruptible rates to cover the cost of delivering water, when available, to LCRA irrigation divisions and the capital costs associated with the irrigation divisions.
 Proposed rates for customers in the Gulf Coast and Lakeside divisions also cover a share of the costs of managing the Colorado River for flood management, water supply and other river management costs.
 The Garwood division does not pay these costs because of terms in LCRA's purchase agreement of the Garwood water right.

-See the interruptible water fact sheet for projected rates in the three divisions through 2019, and more information.
+See the interruptible water rate fact sheet for projected rates in the three divisions through 2019, and more information.

 What is the new rate structure LCRA is considering for firm customers?